 The amount of branded videos has been increasing year-on-year.
 The reason?
 The willingness from consumers to watch them – did you know that by 2022, online videos will make up more than 82% of all consumer internet traffic?
 This is 15 times higher than it was in 2017.

 Brands who make high-quality video content are able to boost their credibility.
+Further, the availability of providers like Shockwave-Sound – Best site for Royalty Free Music, enables brands to use good-quality, trendy music to catch the attention of their customers.
+Blending video with music might be a smart way to get customers interested in what a brand has to say.
 In the consumer’s mind, a brand who has the capability to produce great video is established, smart, and credible.
 Learn more about creating great video for your brand.
 This is especially true if the video marketing is an organic collab with another brand or micro influencer.

 Work with influencers